Australian National Centre for Ocean Resources and Security (ANCORS)

 Master of Maritime Policy / Master of Fisheries Policy / Master of Maritime Studies / Graduate Certificate in Maritime Studies

 For the first time in the world, at UOW, you can study ocean policy and law online.
-All our existing Postgraduate Coursework programs will be available to study online in 2016.
+All our existing Postgraduate Coursework programs are available to study online.